PP-Module for LiFi Access Systems

 Tests

-Step 2: The evaluator will configure the TOE to communicate with a LiFi client using IEEE 802.11-2020 and a 256-bit (64 hex values 0-f) pre-shared key, setting up the connections as described in the operational guidance.
+Step 2: The evaluator shall configure the TOE to communicate with a LiFi client using IEEE 802.11-2020 and a 256-bit (64 hex values 0-f) pre-shared key, setting up the connections as described in the operational guidance.
 The pre-shared key is only used for testing.

-Step 3: The evaluator will start the sniffing tool, initiate a connection between the TOE and LiFi client, and allow the TOE to authenticate, associate, and successfully complete the four-way handshake with the client.
+Step 3: The evaluator shall start the sniffing tool, initiate a connection between the TOE and LiFi client, and allow the TOE to authenticate, associate, and successfully complete the four-way handshake with the client.

-Step 6: The evaluator will select the first data frame from the captured packets that was sent between the client and TOE after the four-way handshake successfully completed and without the frame control value 0x4208 (the first two bytes are 08 42).
-The evaluator will use the PTK to decrypt the data portion of the packet as specified in IEEE 802.11-2020 and verify that the decrypted data contains ASCII-readable text.
+Step 6: The evaluator shall select the first data frame from the captured packets that was sent between the client and TOE after the four-way handshake successfully completed and without the frame control value 0x4208 (the first two bytes are 08 42).
+The evaluator shall use the PTK to decrypt the data portion of the packet as specified in IEEE 802.11-2020 and verify that the decrypted data contains ASCII-readable text.

 • Section 2.4 “The PRF Function – PRF (key, prefix, data, length)” of the IEEE 802.11-02/362r6 document "Proposed Test vectors for IEEE 802.11 TGi" dated September 10, 2002